How to Work with Your Inner Critic: An Interview with Richard Schwartz

 Richard Schwartz: I think this is one of my biggest contributions to the field—this distinction between the part and the burden it carries.
 Most people assume the critic is an internalization.
 When you think of it that way, then it makes sense to fight it or get rid of it by numbing out or doing some other behavior.
 But if you think of a part as a little, parentified kid, doing their best, then you have compassion for it and you relate to it in a totally different way.

 Internal Family Systems Therapy

-Are you ready to create emotional, mental, and spiritual change?
-Internal Family Systems (IFS) therapy provides a groundbreaking model for transformation, taking an effective and compassionate approach to the parts of you that are stuck in reactive patterns and holding...
+Are you ready to help your patients/clients create emotional and spiritual change?
+Internal Family Systems therapy (IFS) provides a groundbreaking model for mental health professionals to learn about transformation, taking an effective and compassionate approach to the parts of their...

 When these parts are burdened, not only do we have all these extreme voices and energies inside, but we’re also cut off from the resources they give us when they’re not in their extreme roles.
 As people do this work they become lighter and not so burdened and their inner worlds and outer worlds become increasingly richer.

 Richard Schwartz: It’s usually an exile that gets triggered and then a protector reacts.
 Say, for example, your partner says something hurtful and you respond angrily.
 If you slow down your reaction, you’ll find that a vulnerable exile received what was said and the angry protector quickly jumped in to take care of it.